CAS Transfer Student Registration Checklist

 1. Create your BU login & email account (skip if you have already created your BU login and email):

-This login will serve as your official BU email account, which is the primary communication method BU will use going forward.
-It will also allow you access to secure University resources.
+This login will not only be your primary method of communication at BU, but also your login for BU portals and many resources.
 You must activate this account before completing any of the steps below.
-You should receive an email with instructions to set up your email account after paying your enrollment deposit.
+You will receive an email with instructions to set up your email account after paying your enrollment deposit.
 You can also find comprehensive instructions here.

 2. Sign up for Orientation: